WordPress monetization workflows

 View compatibilityPushRPM works with WordPress sites hosted on SiteGround when the site is public, HTTPS-enabled, and able to connect securely to the PushRPM plugin workflow.

 Publisher monetization is rarely one isolated tool.
-WordPress controls content and layout, AdSense and Google Ad Manager handle monetization workflows, hosting and CDN layers affect speed and caching, and performance tools influence Core Web Vitals.
-PushRPM helps publishers review these pieces together so ad placement, approval readiness, and RPM analysis stay grounded in the real site experience.
+WordPress controls content and layout, AdSense handles monetization, hosting and CDN layers affect speed and caching, and performance tools influence Core Web Vitals.
+PushRPM helps publishers review these pieces together so ad placement, revenue-leak detection, and RPM analysis stay grounded in the real site experience.

 PushRPM starts with WordPress because publishers need practical controls inside the CMS where content, templates, plugins, and ad placements actually live.